Alamofire/Alamofire/README.md

 The `RequestRetrier` protocol allows a `Request` that encountered an `Error` while being executed to be retried.
 When using both the `RequestAdapter` and `RequestRetrier` protocols together, you can create credential refresh systems for OAuth1, OAuth2, Basic Auth and even exponential backoff retry policies.
 The possibilities are endless.
 Here's a short example of how you could implement a refresh flow for OAuth2 access tokens.

+> Please note that this is not a global `OAuth2` solution.
+It is merely an example demonstrating how one could use the `RequestAdapter` in conjunction with the `RequestRetrier` to create a thread-safe refresh system.

+> To reiterate, **do NOT copy** this sample code and drop it into a production application.
+This is merely an example.
+Each authentication system must be tailored to a particular platform and authentication type.

 ```swift
 class OAuth2Handler: RequestAdapter, RequestRetrier {
     private typealias RefreshCompletion = (_ succeeded: Bool, _ accessToken: String?, _ refreshToken: String?) -> Void